 We are a company invested in the future of theater.
-We will continue to develop new and exciting company-created works investigating and interrogating the potent ideologies and narratives of our times.
-These research-based projects are built from found text, archival materials, generated language, and company-conducted interviews.
-We also continue to grow our Expansion Works program so that we may hold space for artists who are intentionally working across disciplines and incubating alternative modes of artistic inquiry across Brooklyn and beyond.
+We continue to develop new and exciting company-created works investigating and interrogating potent ideologies and narratives of our times.
+We also continue to grow our Expansion Works program so that we may hold space for artists working across disciplines and incubating alternative modes of artistic inquiry in Brooklyn and beyond.

-We are an incubator for artists asking the big questions.
-Theater Mitu continues to maintain a number of annual programs aimed at galvanizing the next generation of artists while supporting ongoing innovation in established companies during the pandemic.
-These programs include: our Hybrid Arts Lab, a fellowship program where trans, non-binary, and female identifying artists of color develop new work intersecting performance and technology; Artists-at-Home, our subsidized rental program for Brooklyn based artists innovating in the field of performance; and our Company Residencies aimed at sustaining continued collaboration for mid-career companies, collectives, and ensembles.
+We are an incubator for artists asking big questions.
+Theater Mitu continues to maintain a number of annual programs aimed at galvanizing the next generation of artists while supporting ongoing innovation in established companies.
+These programs include: The Hybrid Arts Lab, a fellowship program supporting women, trans, and non-binary artists of color as they develop new work intersecting performance and technology; and our Artists-at-Home program, which provides technical residencies for artists innovating the field of performance.

-Art spaces are key for dialogue and the continuous exchange of knowledge.
-They are central gathering points for a community to share their diverse range of embodied experiences, histories, and imaginations.
+Art spaces are key for dialogue and the exchange of knowledge.
+They are central gathering points for a community to share a range of embodied experiences, histories, and imaginations.
 For us, this means year-round programming of free and affordable performances, exhibitions, and events.
-Despite having to close our venue’s doors to audiences due to COVID-19 we have continued to support artists working in theater, film, dance, sculpture, performance art, creative technology, civic engagement, and community outreach.
-MITU580 has always been more than a physical performance space and despite the developing public health crisis—It remains a place where hundreds of artists and community members share work, materials, and techniques; where there are consistent exchanges of ideas and beliefs; where we collide discussions of art, theology, and science with this incredibly critical moment in history.
+We are working to build bridges in Brooklyn’s cultural community by supporting artists working in theater, film, dance, sculpture, performance art, creative technology, and civic engagement.
+MITU580 is a place where hundreds of artists and community members share work, materials, and techniques; where there are consistent exchanges of ideas and beliefs; where we collide art, theology, and science in the context of this incredibly critical moment in history.

-Contributions from our community cover 80% of the costs for our programming, keep our tickets accessible and affordable, and provide resources to galvanize the next generation of performance-based artists.
-With your generous support, 2021 promises continued growth for these and other programs as we help rebuild and revive our city’s cultural community.
+Contributions from our community cover 70% of the costs for our programming, keep our tickets accessible and affordable, and provide resources to galvanize the next generation of performance-based artists.
+With your generous support, we will continue to support and grow these and other programs as we work to rebuild and revive our city’s cultural community.
 Please consider making a tax-deductible donation to this year’s annual fundraiser.

 $5,000 and above